 Fun-but-somewhat-useless-fact: The 15th arrondissement is the largest Parisian municipal district, while the 2nd arrondissement is the smallest.

 Also be aware that Parisian postcodes show the arrondissement at the end of the 5-number code– so 75001 is the 1st, 75010 is the 10th, 75017 is the 17th, etc.

 1st Arrondissement: Les Halles, Louvre, Palais-Royal

-Smack in the heart of Paris on the Right Bank, the 1st Arrondissement harbors some of the city’s largest attractions, several lush gardens, as well as several key shopping and dining areas.
+Smack in the heart of Paris on the Right Bank, the 1st Arrondissement harbors some of the city’s largest attractions, lush gardens, as well as several popular (mostly high-end) shopping and dining areas.

 The Vibe: Around the Louvre, Tuileries, and Palais-Royal, the area is upwardly mobile, often expensive (including for restaurants and hotel fares) and can be flooded with tourists, especially around the Louvre-Tuileries and the stretch of Rue de Rivoli that faces the palace and garden.
 Watch for tourist traps and overly-high prices in the area.

 Major Metro Stops: Les Halles, Chatelet-les-Halles, Palais Royal-Musée du Louvre, Tuileries